Yishak-Ali/AdventureWorks-Business-Analytics/README.md

 ## Introduction

-This project analyzes the popular AdventureWorks Cycle dataset detailing transactional and operational data related to a fictitious bike manufacturer across 5 main database schemas and 68 tables.
+This project analyzes the popular AdventureWorks Cycle dataset detailing transactional and operational data for a fictitious bike manufacturer, across 5 main database schemas and 68 tables.
 The work utilizes PostgreSQL for exploratory data analysis (EDA) querying, Python (via SQLAlchemy) for data extraction, and Tableau for creating insightful dashboards.
-The project aims to showcase a end-to-end business intelligence workflow: querying data, exporting it for analysis, and building dashboards that provide actionable insights.
+The project aims to demonstrate an end-to-end business intelligence workflow: querying data, exporting it for analysis, and building dashboards that communicate actionable insights.

 **Objectives & Approach:**
 - Perform EDA using SQL queries.